 - Drizzle in the olive oil while pulsing until it forms a chunky sauce (it shouldn’t be completely pureed).

-- Serve, or store covered in the fridge for up to 3 days before serving.
+- Serve, or store covered in the fridge for up to 3 days.

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items, which helps me keep this site alive – thank you for helping to support An Edible Mosaic!